A close up look at a lattice top apple pie. It is uncut.

 • Your family’s favourite – This will always be the best choice!

-Pies, and other fancy desserts, are often made for big family feast meals, like Christmas and thanksgiving.
+Pies, and other fancy desserts, are often made for big family feasts, like Christmas and Thanksgiving.
 I always seem to be piling left-overs high in the fridge and trying to make space for everything.

 Since this apple pie filling is made without eggs and without milk, you can leave it out on your counter for up to two days.
 If you haven’t finished it by then, store the rest in the refrigerator.

-If you want to reheat the apple pie, cover the top with foil and place it in a preheated 350 degrees F (180 degrees C) oven for about 10 minutes.
+If you want to reheat the apple pie, cover the top with foil and place it in a preheated 350 °F (180 °C) oven for about 10 minutes.

-To freeze apple pie filling, place in an air-tight container and store in the freezer for up to 3 months.
-Remove and let come to room temperature, before filling your pie shell.
+Place the pie filling in an air-tight container and store in the freezer for up to 3 months.
+Remove and let it come to room temperature, before filling your pie shell and baking.

 • Form each portion into a disk.